olcf/hands-on-with-summit/challenges/Python_Pytorch_Basics/README.md

 If the output isn't generated or the job crashes, check `pytorch_cnn.<JOB_ID>.err` to see what went wrong.
 Don't hesitate to ask questions in the Slack channel!

+> Note: Because of the 1 hour walltime limit, a "realistic" goal to aim for would be mid 60s in accuracy, while anything approaching 70% would be considered amazing.

 The `cnn.py` script will also generate two picture files: `last_batch.png` and `overall_results.png` which are visual representations of how the network performed.
 More specifically:

 * `last_batch.png`: Shows you the last batch of animal images to get tested by the network.
 The pictures are titled by their actual classification and also include what the network guessed the animal was.
 * `overall_results.png`: Bar charts of how accurate your network was at predicting each class of animal.
 This includes your overall network accuracy, identification success (e.g., number of frogs correct divided by number of frog images), and prediction success (e.g., number of frogs correct divided by number of times GUESSED "frog").

-You can open these images on Ascent by doing:
+If you have something like [XQuartz](https://www.xquartz.org/index.html) (Mac) or [Xming](http://www.straightrunning.com/XmingNotes/) (Windows) installed on your local computer, and have enabled window forwarding, you can open the images on Ascent by doing:

 ```
 $ module load imagemagick